RestDocArchive/specification/specification.md

   },
 ~~~~~

-The resources array contains of objects with the following fields:
+The resources array consist of objects with the following fields:

 - id: the id of the resource
 - description: the resource description